kikkus/Hello---Beep-Beep/README.md

 -------------------------------------------------------------------------------------------------------------

-For converingt the selection in byte,word,double and where it is supported in quad:
+Set the selection in byte,word,double and where it is supported in quad:

 Shift-1 Make Byte